 - Net Assets Without Donor Restrictions represent resources that are not subject to donor imposed restrictions and are available for operations at management's discretion.
-Included in net assets without donor restrictions are \$1,165,660 and \$1,108,497 at June 30, 2021 and 2020, respectively, of board-designated funds.
+Included in net assets without donor restrictions are \$1,207,419 and \$1,165,660 at June 30, 2022 and 2021, respectively, of board-designated funds.
 These funds may be used for implementation of the Organization's strategic plan and any activities approved by the board.
-During the years ended June 30, 2021 and 2020, \$288,332 and \$60,036 of board-designated funds were used.
-At June 30, 2020, the Board has restricted more than the available amount by \$224,517. - Net Assets With Donor Restrictions represent resources restricted by donors.
+During the year ended June 30, 2021, \$288,332 of board-designated funds were used.
+No board-designated funds were used during the year ended June 30, 2022. - Net Assets With Donor Restrictions represent resources restricted by donors.
 Some donor restrictions are temporary in nature and those restrictions will be met by actions of the Organization or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.